addzey/addzey.dev/content/rhcsa.md

 ### Configure systems to boot into a specific target automatically

 ### Configure time service clients
+See current time status: `timedatectl status`
+Set the timezone: `timedatectl set-timezone Country/State`
+Time should be synchronized from NTP by default, NTP servers can be set in `/etc/chrony.conf`

 ### Install and update software packages from Red Hat Network, a remote repository, or from the local file system
 Installing packages from Red Hat network requires registering a subscription which can be done with Subscription Manager